inviqa/magento-base-theme/README.md

     npm install
     bower install

-After this, you can run:
+After this, you can run `gulp` and it will:

-* `grunt watch` : the usual watch task.
-* `grunt build` : includes tasks to prepare for production including uglify and imagemin.
+* Compile Sass
+* Build scripts
+* Opitimise images
+* Start a [BrowserSync](http://www.browsersync.io/) server, with watches on styles, js and images

 ### Theme fallback